saurabbikramsen/YarsaTestReview/README.md

     - prisma studio will be running in: http://localhost:5555

 - For socket APIs documentation 'http://localhost:[port]/async-api' is the provided route.
+- or the socket API documentation is in bottom of this readme.md
 - For socket client reference there is 3 clients present in the clients folder.
 - Use socket documentation for chat system implementation.
 - Now you can call these api's from the frontend when ever you want.